DavidLyra/backend-library-rest-api/README.md

-Please read the following steps to setup the project in your local machine
+Please read the following steps to setup the project in your local machine.

 # **Getting Started**